Frank D'Angelo: Style and approach

 D'Angelo is a self-trained film maker.
 He shoots on a very tight shooting schedule, often using multiple cameras and angles, allowing him to shoot close-ups and wide shots in the same take.
 He employs a recurring cast of actors including Tony Nardi, Daniel Baldwin, Jason Blicker, John Ashton, Alyson Court, and Art Hindle.
 He also tends to uses big name guest stars.
 Past films have included Margot Kidder, James Caan, Paul Sorvino and Martin Landau.

-Controversy
+Criticism

+D'Angelo utilizes four wall distribution, and small releases in region theater chains, wherein he and/or co-investors (notably his friend/business partner Barry Sherman) pay to both produce his films and also rent select large market movie screens on which to screen them.
+Some former Hollywood stars' expenses were paid with cash to appear alongside D'Angelo in what Cracked.com describes as "the world's most expensive celebrity selfie".
+He also submits his films to various indie film festivals which have questionable legitimacy; for example, he has won 14 awards at the Action on Film Film Festival.
+For his methods, D'Angelo has been described as a "particularly egregious" character in the industry.

+Some critics have savaged his film Sicilian Vampire.

+James Caan

+After appearing in D'Angelo's Sicilian Vampire, James Caan did not attend its premiere and later claimed he only worked for the "dubiously talented" filmmaker out of a desperate need for cash caused by legal issues related to his divorce.
+Caan referred to his appearance in the movie as a humiliation in court, saying he'd rather die broke than be reduced to doing another D'Angelo film.
+However, he did in fact later appear in another D'Angelo feature two years later, 2017's The Red Maple Leaf.

+Controversies

 Sexual assault allegations

-On June 9, 2007, D'Angelo was arrested in the alleged sexual assault of a 21-year-old woman.
-He was acquitted on April 21, 2009.
+On June 9, 2007, D'Angelo was arrested in the alleged sexual assault of the 21-year-old daughter of a business associate.
+He admitted to having had sexual intercourse with the woman but claimed she initiated it, and was acquitted on April 21, 2009.
 Justice John Hamilton said he found the evidence of both D'Angelo and his accuser credible.
 But in handing down his ruling, Hamilton added D'Angelo "may be" or is "probably" guilty of the crime.